hasselhuff/UnderTheWire/Century/Century4/README.md

 > – The password will be lowercase no matter how it appears on the screen.
 -----------------

-The following is needed to SSH with the password from the Slack Channel page:
+The following is needed to SSH:
 > username: century4
 >
 > password: 123